FabLabWgtn/Percy/_posts/2016-10-20-the-tempering-tank.md

 Discussion of expansion tank to take 'pulsing' out of chocolate extrusion

 Test of basic tempering wheel mechanism using stepper driver
-Used the the stepper motor shield at 50 RPM (need to document code)
+Used the the stepper motor shield at 50 RPM ( <del> need to document code</del> now in the messy drive folder)

 Fed the [@cocoMassey](https://www.facebook.com/cocamassey/) students handing in tomorrow